-Web Conferencing Software
+Web and Video Conferencing Software

-Best Web Conferencing Software
+Web and Video Conferencing Software TrustMap

-Web conferencing software allows participants to conduct or attend meetings via the internet.
-This is also known as online meeting software.
-It enables remote meetings based on VoIP, video conferencing, instant messaging, file and screen sharing.
+What is Web Conferencing Software?Web conferencing software allows participants to conduct or attend meetings via the internet.
+This is also known as online meeting software or sometimes simply video conferencing itself.
+It enables remote meetings based on VoIP, online video, instant messaging, file sharing, and screen sharing.

-Web conferencing has become fundamental to how many organizations conduct business.
-The tools enable remote employees, customers, and partners to connect easily and often.
+Web and video conferencing tools have become fundamental to how many organizations conduct business.
+The software enables remote employees, customers, and partners to connect easily and often.
 Specific uses for web conferencing software include:

-Presentations or webinars
+- Presentations or webinars

-Video meetings with multiple participants
+- Video meetings with multiple participants

-Running product demos and training
+- Running product demos and training

-1 on 1 meetings with remote employees
+- 1-on-1 meetings with remote employees

-Reduced travel costs
+- Reduced travel costs

-Web Conferencing Features & Capabilities
+Web and Video Conferencing Features & Capabilities

 Audio and video quality